DanielJang99/Weather_Perception_Analysis_With_Twitter/readme.md

 #### Total Tweets

 This is a MR that simply counts the number of tweets in the archive of a given {MONTH} in {YEAR}.
 Run `./compile.sh` to compile the code.
 To execute MR, run `hadoop jar CountTotalTweets.jar CountTotalTweets {MONTHLY_TWEETS.json} {HDFS_OUTPUT_DIR}`.

+### vis

+This directory contains the python script used for simple analysis and visualization (heatmap) of correlation coefficients calculated in _temperatureTweetAnalysis.scala_